asifreyad/cityapp/README.md

-# cityapp is my first android project to learn android deevelopment
+# cityapp is my first android project to learn android development